 TCP has been used safely in humans for over 50 years.
-In all that time, there have been no reports of serious side effects in people.
+There have been no reports of serious side effects in people.
 Dogs are much more resistant to the effects of TCP than humans.

 Studies have shown that even large doses of TCP are unlikely to cause any serious side effects in dogs.
 TCP is highly effective at killing bacteria and viruses.
 This makes it an ideal treatment for various infections and illnesses in dogs.